 Internal easyJet Pilot Recruitment – Ongoing

 We have information regarding an internal scheme easyJet ran earlier this year and are expected to continue running over the coming years.
-If you are in possession of CPL/IR, upon completion of 18 months of service with easyJet in any role (eg, cabin crew, ground ops etc), you may be given the opportunity to be put through through the CTC Airline Qualification Course (AQC) and A320 Type Rating.
+If you are in possession of CPL/IR, upon completion of 18 months of service with easyJet in any role (eg, cabin crew, ground ops etc), you may be given the opportunity to be put through through the L3 Aviation Academy Airline Qualification Course (AQC) and A320 Type Rating.
 You are then offered a Flexi Crew Contract position as a First Officer with easyJet with the option to apply for a permanent contract subject to availability and after acquiring over 500 hours flight time as a First Officer.
 Successful candidates pay £5,000 toward training costs, the rest is covered by a 3 year company bond.
 Check out our “Aviation Jobs” tab in our “Airline Pilot Jobs” section for relevant ground & cabin crew roles now available with easyJet.

 Jet2.com Pilot Apprentice – November 2016

 Jet2 have recently recruited for a Pilot Apprentice position.
 Successfull applicants spend approximately two years working in various deparments within the airline before going on to complete a bonded type rating to operate as a First Officer for the airline.
 This program last ran in 2015 and is expected to run again during 2016.

 L3 Aviation Academy ATP

 This is basically an advanced MCC course that leads to placement with one of L3 Aviation Academy’s partner airlines.
 They have traditonally placed sucsessful ATP cadets with easyJet, Monarch, Thomson Airways and British Airways.